Could those receipts you see lying around help you to save money?

 Don’t forget to look at smartphone apps to get an added bonus.
 One of my favourite apps, CheckoutSmart will pay you cashback on selected items.
 You’ve also got Shopprize which will pay you in Amazon vouchers for photos of receipts.

 I’m sure their terms say that you are meant to upload your own receipts to ensure there isn’t over abuse, so be conscious of that.

 Wombling can be time consuming – you have to go looking for the right kind of receipts, for starters!

 There is usually a limit of how much you can receive back in money off vouchers.
-For example, Asda set a limit of 10 vouchers or a maximum of £100 per calendar month.
-Tesco also have a maximum of £100 per calendar month.

 It’s therefore a good idea to be cautious about adding too many receipts in the average month, especially if you don’t have a history of doing many shops at a particular retailer.
 This can flag you up to the stores and increase the chances that they’ll rumble you.

 As an added benefit, you’re also improving your local community.
 By heading outside and picking up receipts, you are helping to make things cleaner for all.
 Perhaps look to pick up any other rubbish you find on your womble hunts as well.